If you are unable to work due to Ehlers Danlos Syndrome (EDS), read our post for how SSA will evaluate your claim for disability benefits.

 - Do you have side affects from your medications?

 - Have your doctors talked to you about the next step in your treatment plan?

 - Have you had any surgeries due to your EDS?
 Have you healed from surgery?
 Are you having problems healing?

 The Bishop Law Firm has represented Social Security Disability clients since 2009 in Raleigh, Durham, Fayetteville, Cary, Rocky Mount, Wilson, Smithfield, Louisburg, Chapel Hill, Roanoke Rapids and surrounding areas in North Carolina.
-Call us today for a free case review, (919) 615-3095.
+Call us today for a free case review, (919) 615-3095 or start online now.